alphagov/government-service-design-manual/service-manual/making-software/testing-in-agile.md

 ## Types of testing

 The most noticeable difference with testing in an agile project is that the majority of your test efforts will be centred on automated tests.

-These tests run in [continuous integration (C.I.)](/service-manual/agile/continuous-delivery.html), which means that they form part of your codebase - every time you make a change to your code, your tests are automatically run.
+These tests run in continuous integration, which means that they form part of your codebase - every time you make a change to your code, your tests are automatically run.
 You’ll get immediate feedback on the quality of your code and it’ll help to prevent bugs happening at a later stage (when they’re expensive and complicated to resolve.)

-### Code Testing
+### Code testing
 Read the guidance about [testing code](/service-manual/making-software/code-testing.html).

-### Exploratory Testing
+### Exploratory testing
 Exploratory  testing is a term commonly used to describe unscripted manual testing.
 This is where the tester uses his or her knowledge, experience and intuition to go through through the software and identify bugs.

 The difference between unscripted and scripted tests is that a scripted test can only ever test a predetermined outcome.
 Exploratory testing (unscripted) doesn’t mean you don’t prepare for the testing.